linhdo154/linhdo154.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-I’m Linh Do, a PhD in Mathematics graduated from the Department of Mathematics at Tulane University, New Orleans, Louisiana.
-I am advised by Professor [Scott A. McKinley](https://www.stochastics-lab.net/).
+I’m Linh Do, a Ph.D. graduate in Mathematics from Tulane University, advised by Professor [Scott A. McKinley](https://www.stochastics-lab.net/)
-My research focuses on particle tracking, changepoint detection algorithms, Bayesian statistics, model selection, and mixtures of models, with the goal of advancing innovative methods in applied mathematics and statistics.

-Feel free to explore my work or reach out—I’d love to connect!
+.
+I currently work as a Research Scientist in the [Stochastic Lab](https://www.stochastics-lab.net/) , focusing on intracellular transport, neuroimaging, and latent modeling in biological systems.

+---

+**Research Interests**

+- Mathematical and Statistical Modeling

+- Hierarchical Models

+- Bayesian Inference

+- Empirical Bayes

+- Change-Point Analysis

+- Intracellular Transport